henryw374/clojure.log4j2/README.md

 created directly from the data, not a string representation of it.

 [clojure.tool.logging](https://github.com/clojure/tools.logging) can route log statements through many java logging systems including log4j2.
-However, it converts the args to log functions to strings before calling underlying impls so it is not suitable for logging data.
+However, the args to log functions are stringified before calling the underlying impl so it is not suitable for logging data.

 # Usage